 Why we leave milk and cookies for Santa

 This tradition hasn’t changed all that much since it began in medieval Germany.
 During Yule season, children left out food at night in hopes of getting presents from a different white-bearded guy—Odin, the all-powerful Norse god who traveled on his eight-legged horse Sleipner.
 The American custom we know today started during the Great Depression.
-Parents used it as a way to teach their kids that even when money was tight, they still had to be considerate of others and show gratitude for the blessings in their lives.
+Parents used it as a way to teach their kids that even when money was tight, they still had to be considerate of others and show gratitude for the blessings in their lives, even if Santa isn’t real.
 By the way, here are some things your mall Santa won’t tell you.